+4.3.
+Extensions

-- 4.3.
-Extensions.
-The rest of the course deals with empirical models of market structure that relax some of these assumptions.
-This is a list of assumptions that we will relax: - a) Heterogeneity in firms' costs.
-Exploiting information on firms' inputs to identify rich cost structures.
-[Chapter 2: Production Function Estimation] - b) Product differentiation and more general forms of demand.
-[Chapter 3: Demand Estimation] - c) Relaxing the assumption of Cournot competition, and identification of the "nature of competition" from the data (e.g., Cournot, or Bertrand, or Collusion).
-[Chapter 4: Static models of competition]. - d) Heterogeneity in entry costs and oligopoly games of entry.
-[Chapter 5: Static games of entry]. - e) Spatial differentiation and plant spatial location.
-[Chapter 5: Games of spatial competition]. - f) Competition in quality and other product characteristics [Chapter 5: Games of quality competition]. - g) Investment in capacity and fixed inputs [Chapters 6 and 7: Dynamic structural models of firm investment decisions]. - h) Consumers intertemporal substitution and dynamic demand of storable and durable products [Chapter 8: Dynamic demand]. - i) Dynamic strategic interactions in firms' entry-exit and investment decisions.
-[Chapter 9: Dynamic games]. - j) Mergers [Chapter 9: Dynamic games]. - k) Firm networks, chains, and competition between networks [Chapter 9: Dynamic games].
+• The rest of the book deals with empirical models of market structure that relax some of these assumptions. (a) Product differentiation and more general forms of demand (see chapter 2 on demand estimation). (b) Heterogeneity in firms' costs: exploiting information on firms' inputs to identify richer cost structures (see chapter 3, on production function estimation). (c) Relaxing the assumption of Cournot competition, and identification of the "nature of competition" from the data, for instance, collusion (see chapter 4 on models of price and quantity competition). (d) Heterogeneity of entry costs in oligopoly games of entry (see chapter 5 on static games of entry). (e) Spatial differentiation and plant spatial location. (see chapter 5 on games of spatial competition). (f) Competition in quality and other product characteristics (see chapter 5 on games of quality competition). (g) Investment in capacity and physical capital (see chapters 6 and 7 on dynamic structural models of firm investment decisions). (h) Consumers intertemporal substitution and dynamic demand of storable and durable products (see chapter 8 on dynamic demand). (i) Dynamic strategic interactions in firms' investment and innovation decisions (see chapter 9 dynamic games]. (j) Mergers (see chapter 5 on conduct parameters and chapter 9 on dynamic games). (k) Firm networks, chains, and competition between networks (see chapter 9 on dynamic games).
+(1) Firms' competition in auctions (see chapter 10 on auctions).